hassan-obeid/tr_b_causal_2020/references/organization/_05-Requirements.md

 ### <ins>For the presentation:</ins>
+The presentation, per specification of the conference, can only be 20 minutes long.
-- 20 minutes so expected 20 slides, 15 -30 slides (min, max).
+So we should have an expectation of 20 slides, with 15 -30 slides (min, max).

+The structure of the presentation should be as follows:
+- Motivation: Why is our problem important to the listener?
+- Need: What is the need being addressed?
-- Motivation and why we need this: we will talk about the disconnect between causal inference and demand modeling and why it’s important to pay attention to it.
+   - the disconnect between causal inference and travel demand modeling
-- Outline of procedure and the value it brings. (both these steps are mostly from Brathwaite et al.)
-- Demo for application on simulated dataset.
+- Our Solution:
+   - Provide a demonstration of using causal inference techniques in travel demand modeling context.
+   - In particular, we demonstrate the causal inference workflow from Bratwaite and Walker (2018), with references to similar / equivalent ideas put forth by others, and with additional details from our experiences in this project.
-- Outline of deconfounder approach
+- Main message of the talk:
+Specify a causal graph, make sure the assumptions of that graph are not violated by one's data, and build one's model on the basis of the causal graph.
+- Point 1:
+Without taking into account the treatment assignment mechanism / causal structure of one's explanatory variables, one's estimated treatment effects may be completely wrong.
+   - Amine's selection-on-observables simulation results and description.
+- Point 2:
+When dealing with latent confounders in one' causal graph, one generically applicable technique is to model the latent confounders.
+Pitfalls abound when applying such techniques, so we demonstrate / raise awareness of / and show how to detect such problems.
-- Demo of deconfounder approach using simulation
+   - Hassan's deconfounder demo and simulation results.
-    - Sensitivity to number of deconfounder
-    - Sensitivity to different DAG assumptions.
-- (Potentially) Application of deconfounder approach to real dataset.
+- Point 3:
+In order to use any of these techniques, having a well-specified causal graph is crucial.
+We demonstrate methods for checking / falsifying one's causal graph in order to avoid drawing erroneous or unsupported conclusions.
+   - Conditional Independence Tests
+   - Marginal Independence Tests
+   - Prior and Posterior Predictive Conditional / Marginal Independence Tests
+- Recap
-- Conclude
+- Conclusion:
+What does this presentation mean for the audience?
+What can they now do that may have been mysterious / hard before?
+How should they change as a result of this presentation?

 ### <ins>Actual work/code:<ins>
 1. For simulation:
     - Function to simulate data from structural models (mainly linear models -- MNL and regression).
         - Input: X variables, coefficients.
     - Output: Simulated variables
 2. For deconfounder
     - Function for fitting factor model
         - A class with a few of factor model methods: Probabilistic PCA, Deep exponential family, Poisson Matrix Factorization?